Categories: Entertainment

 “By focusing our defense resources into a space-superiority platform and weapon system such as a Death Star, the government can spur job creation in the fields of construction, engineering, space exploration, and more, and strengthen our national defense.”

 But it’s not all bad news, Shawcross does point out how far we’ve come in space exploration.
-He cites the International Space Station (which includes floating robot), the soon-to-be-launched James Webb Space Telescope, which will replace Hubble, and the Curiosity Rover on Mars.
+He cites the International Space Station (which includes a floating robot), the soon-to-be-launched James Webb Space Telescope, which will replace Hubble, and the Curiosity Rover on Mars.

-“However, look carefully (here’s how) and you’ll notice something already floating in the sky — that’s no Moon, it’s Space Station!
+“However, look carefully (here’s how) and you’ll notice something already floating in the sky — that’s no Moon, it’s a Space Station!
 Yes, we already have a giant, football field-sized International Space Station in orbit around the Earth that’s helping us learn how humans can live and thrive in space for long durations.
-The Space Station has six astronauts — American, Russian, and Canadian — living in it right now, conducting research, learning how to live and work in space over long periods of time, routinely welcoming visiting spacecraft and repairing onboard garbage mashers, etc. We’ve also got two robot science labs — one wielding laser — roving around Mars, looking at whether life ever existed on the Red Planet.”
+The Space Station has six astronauts — American, Russian, and Canadian — living in it right now, conducting research, learning how to live and work in space over long periods of time, routinely welcoming visiting spacecraft and repairing onboard garbage mashers, etc. We’ve also got two robot science labs — one wielding a laser — roving around Mars, looking at whether life ever existed on the Red Planet.”

 The US Military is even testing AT-AT style walkers and there are even plans to send humans back to the Moon.